-Editor’s note: This event has been postponed due to inclement weather and driving conditions.
+Editor’s note: This town hall has been postponed due to inclement weather and driving conditions.
 We’ll update this story with a new date and links as soon as they are available.

 Women United and United Way of the Mid-South will convene key health administrators and experts for a virtual town hall next week about the COVID-19 vaccine and the coronavirus in the Mid-South.